-Temperature Units—The unit of measurement associated with the input temperature raster.
-Available input units are the following:
+The unit of measurement associated with the input temperature raster.
+Available input units are degrees Celsius, Fahrenheit, and Kelvin.

-Wind Chill Units—The unit of measurement associated with the output wind chill raster.
-Available units are the following:
+The unit of measurement associated with the output raster.
+Available output units are degrees Celsius, Fahrenheit, and Kelvin.

 Steadman, Robert G. "Indices of Windchill of Clothed Persons."
 Journal of Applied Meteorology and Climatology (JAMC) 10.4 (1971): 674–683.

 National Weather Service.
 "NWS Wind Chill Chart." http://www.nws.noaa.gov/om/winter/windchill.shtml